Extremal metrics for the Paneitz Operator on closed four-Manifolds: Introduction

 \subsection{Organization of the paper}

-In Section \ref{Preliminaries}, we argue that the one-sided derivatives of the eigenvalue functional (\ref{C-PFunctional}) exist at $t=0$.
-This allow us to define what $C$-extremal metrics are.
-In Section \ref{ProofMainTheorems}, we discuss the proof of the Theorems \ref{Main1} and \ref{Main2}, along with some important consequences.
+In section \ref{Preliminaries}, we argue that the one-sided derivatives of the eigenvalue functional (\ref{C-PFunctional3}) exist at $t=0$.
+This allows us to define what conformally extremal and extremal metrics are.
+In sections \ref{ProofMain1} and \ref{ProofMain2}, we discuss the proof of Theorems \ref{Main1} and \ref{Main2}.
+Some important consequences are discussed in section \ref{MainCorollaries}.
 In particular, it is shown that in certain cases where $\lambda_1(P_g)=0$, the first non-trivial eigenvalue admits no local minimum (Corollary \ref{NoLocalMinima}).
-We would like to point out that the theory developed in these sections is parallel to that of the Laplace-Beltrami operator, and some of the techniques are similar to those found in the work of Soufi-Iias in \cite{Soufi, Soufi2}.
-In Section \ref{ProofKorevaar}, we proof Theorem \ref{Main3}.
-Finally, the last part of the paper, Section \ref{Sphere}, is devoted to the case of the sphere.
+We would like to point out that the theory developed in these sections is parallel to that of the Laplace-Beltrami operator, and some of the techniques are similar to those found in the work of El Soufi-Iias in \cite{Soufi, Soufi2}.
+In section \ref{ProofKorevaar}, we prove Theorem \ref{Main3} using ideas from \cite{Hassannezhad}.
+Section \ref{Sphere} is devoted to the case of the sphere.
+Finally, in section \ref{ExtremalMetrics}, we prove Theorem \ref{E-Main}.